KGrzeg/warframe-market-guard/README.md

 The scripts doesn't need any authorization.
 Publicly accesible, undocumented API endpoints are used.
-You can easly scan someone else profile if you want.
+You can easily scan someone else profile if you want.

 ## Demo